"Scott Murray sings like a bird."

 Study Or Play

 Scott’s room couldn’t hold him forever though.
 “I got tricked once by my brother into going to an open stage night in downtown Harrisonburg.
 Someone put my guitar up on stage and told me I better come down there and get it.”
-Scott wandered unassumingly to the stage and was subsequently cajoled into playing a song while he was up there.
-That experience got him out of his shell enough that he became a regular at open stage nights and eventually began playing out on his own.
+Scott wandered unassumingly to the stage and was subsequently cajoled into playing a song while he was up there

 Time To Move On